 Based on a successful Broadway adaptation, the original, silent Great Gatsby was produced by Famous Players-Lasky Pictures and distributed by Paramount.
 It has since vanished, with only a trailer and some written records left of is existence.

 Born Norma Jeane Mortenson on June 1, 1926, Marilyn Monroe grows up in foster care, her father's identity unknown.
-She would later reference a rumor that he was Clark Gable, who began his film career as an extra between 1924 and 1926.
+She would later repeat a rumor that he was Clark Gable, whose film career began between 1924 and 1926.

 The filmed version was not a great success, and even F. Scott Fitzgerald and his wife Zelda walked out on a screening.
 "We saw The Great Gatsby at the movies," Zelda subsequently wrote in a letter.
 "It's rotten and awful and terrible and we left."

 The Motion Picture Relief Fund founds the Motion Picture Country House as a retirement home for destitute former silent-era film personnel.
 It has since expanded in size and scope, and many famous former film workers have resided there.

 Greta Garbo arrives in Hollywood.
 She later disappears for a nine-month period, during which no trace of her can be found.
 It has been conjectured that during this time she bore a child in seclusion and gave it up for adoption.

 Silent film star Ramón Novarro, the original Ben Hur, dies in Hollywood.
-His funeral reunites many figures from the silent film era--and kicks off the plot of The Last Gatsby.
+His funeral reunites several figures from the silent film era--and kicks off the plot of The Last Gatsby.